Aliases for PVR Gene

 GeneCards Summary for PVR Gene

 PVR (PVR Cell Adhesion Molecule) is a Protein Coding gene.
 Diseases associated with PVR include Poliomyelitis and Paralytic Poliomyelitis.
-Among its related pathways are Innate Immune System and Cell junction organization.
+Among its related pathways are Cell junction organization and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include virus receptor activity.
 An important paralog of this gene is NECTIN2.

 (Microbial infection) Acts as a receptor for poliovirus.
 May play a role in axonal transport of poliovirus, by targeting virion-PVR-containing endocytic vesicles to the microtubular network through interaction with DYNLT1.
 This interaction would drive the virus-containing vesicle to the axonal retrograde transport.

 (Microbial infection) Acts as a receptor for Pseudorabies virus.

 (Microbial infection) Is prevented to reach cell surface upon infection by Human cytomegalovirus /HHV-5, presumably to escape immune recognition of infected cell by NK cells.